Olave Sinclair: Bothwell and Sinclair

 The Privy Council noted on 17 July 1567 that Olave Sinclair had received the rents and dues for 1566 but had not submitted an account or made a payment to the Queen's comptroller.
 He was ordered to come to Edinburgh.

 A Scottish chronicle, the Diurnal of Occurrents mentions that Bothwell had dinner with Sinclair in Shetland in August 1567 after his flight from the battle of Carberry Hill.
 The English ambassador in Edinburgh, Nicholas Throckmorton, wrote that Sinclair, the "principal man of the Isle named Fogge", was a supporter of Bothwell, and would help Bothwell escape the pursuing force led by William Kirkcaldy of Grange and William Murray of Tullibardine.

-In January 1568, Bothwell wrote of his meeting with the Bremen skipper Gerdt Hemeling at Sinclair the receiver's house on Unst.
+In January 1568, Bothwell wrote of his meeting with the Bremen merchant and skipper Gerdt Hemeling at Sinclair the receiver's house, probably meaning the house at Brow near Dunrossness.
 He had hoped that Hemeling's ships and those of a Hamburg trader would join his fleet.
 Grange and Murray arrived at Unst and disturbed Bothwell's plans.
 He joined with the Hamburgh merchant at Scalloway and sailed to Norway.
 Bothwell took the Pelican, one of Hemeling's ships, with him.

+Olave Sinclair wrote a testimonial for Gerd Hemeling on 15 September 1567 at Laxfirth.
+It stated that the Bremen merchant traded at the harbour of Drosteness (Dunrossness) and paid his customs.
+Bothwell had taken a ship from Dunrossness and spoiled its cargo of salt fish.